edgedb/edgedb/docs/guides/tutorials/chatgpt_bot.rst

 previous step.

 We've also added an index inside the ``Section`` type to speed up queries.
-In order to work properly, the index should correspond to the ``cosine_similarity`` function we're going to use to find sections related to the user's question.
+In order for this to work properly, the index should correspond to the ``cosine_similarity`` function we're going to use to find sections related to the user's question.
 That corresponding index is ``ivfflat_cosine``.